wkrause1/sweet-savory-website/README.md

 # Accessing the sight locally
 - Visit http://localhost:8000/ to view site
-- Visit http://localhost:8000/admin/ and login with superuser account created in step 4 to add schedule data
+- Visit http://localhost:8000/admin/ and login with superuser account created in step 4 to add data
 - `$ docker-compose logs web` to see Django debug logs

 # Style